jeffpar/pcjs.v1/disks/pcx86/tools/README.md

 PC Tools
 --------

-Information is available for tools from these vendors:
+Information is available for tools from these vendors.

 * [Borland](borland/)
 * [IBM](ibm/)